clj-kondo/clj-kondo/doc/linters.md

 *Keyword:* `:constant-condition`.

 *Description:* warn on a condition whose truthiness is the same on every run.
-Also warns on unreachable code after a catch-all `cond` test or a `:default` reader conditional branch.
+Also warns on unreachable code after a catch-all `cond` test.

 Literal `true` and `false` conditions are not checked, even when reached through a var or local.
 These are often dev/production toggles.
 The keyword `:always` is exempt in `cond->`.

-This linter replaces the `:condition-always-true` and `:unreachable-code` linters.
+Replaces the `:condition-always-true` linter.
+The `cond` catch-all warning moved here from `:unreachable-code`.

 *Default level:* `:warning`.